klack/klack.cloud/README.md

 cd klack.cloud
 sudo ./setup.sh
 ```

+### Notes
+- Since you are using a self-signed cert, you will need to accept a security exception in your browser for each internal services.
+- If you are running your server on a separate machine, you must edit your hosts file on your local machine to access internal services.

 ### Dashboard setup
-- Accept security cert
-- Login to Grafana
-- Use the user: admin and your generated password
+- Login to [Grafana](https://grafana.klack.internal:4443/) with the Username: `admin` and your created password.
-- TODO Issues with node exp when running from remote IP?
-- TODO hosts file on remote computer for internal address
 - [Add a prometheus connection](https://grafana.klack.internal:4443/connections/datasources/prometheus) to Grafana
   Click "Add new data source" at the upper right
   Fill in  `http://prometheus:9090` for URL and then click "Save & test" at the bottom